bluecaret/family-cookbook/docs/recipe/balsamic-vinaigrette.md

   - salad
   - side
   - dressing
-excerpt: 'Slightly sweet, tangy balsamic vinaigrette is versatile as can be.
-As a dressing for salad, drizzled on roasted vegetables, or in chicken wraps.'
+excerpt: "Slightly sweet, tangy balsamic vinaigrette is versatile as can be.
+As a dressing for salad, drizzled on roasted vegetables, or in chicken wraps."
 time:
   prep: 5 mins
   total: 5 mins